zcrayfish/gophernicus/README.md

 ## Session tracking and statistics

-To enable virtual hosting with gopher (RFC1436) clients Gophernicus tracks users and their session.
-As a side effect of that session tracking, Gophernicus has simple throttling controls to keep nasty users from killing your precious 120MHz PPC 604e server from dying under the load.
+Gophernicus has simple throttling controls to keep nasty users from killing your precious 120MHz PPC 604e server from dying under the load.
 The throttling defaults are high enough that normal human users will never hit the limits, but it's possible (and mostly